Roofing Contractor in Pataskala, OH

 Serving Pataskala and the Surrounding Area

-Pataskala is part of the Licking County territory served from the Newark, OH.
+Pataskala is part of the Licking County territory served from the Our Newark, OH roofing services.
 With 6,723 occupied housing units and a 74.3 percent owner-occupancy rate, it is one of the larger communities in the hub coverage area, and the ownership figure means roughly three in four households own the roof above them and absorb the full cost of whatever condition it is in.

 Pataskala's median year built is 1998, making the average home about 28 years old.
 The replacement window is now.
 Age-rated warranties from the 1990s construction boom often had real service lives of 20 to 25 years under Ohio weather conditions, and a home built in 1998 that has gone 28 years without an inspection has likely been accumulating degradation that only a physical walkthrough can document.